CodePushGo/website/src/content/blog/en/best-practices-for-capacitor-script-automation.md

 ### Testing Scripts

 Thorough testing is a cornerstone of any CI/CD pipeline.
-Capgo's channel system makes it easy to test pull requests by validating changes before merging.
+CodePushGo's channel system makes it easy to test pull requests by validating changes before merging.

 Here are some essential testing practices: